 Family Connections is only offered to Loudoun County residents.
 A one-time fee of $60 includes:

-- The 7-Week Family Strengthening class
+- The seven-week Family Strengthening class

 - Supportive peer and educational groups

-- Program Staff will be in touch once the registration is processed.
+- Program staff will be in touch once the registration is processed.

-Family Connections 7-Week Family Strengthening Class
+Family Connections Seven-Week Family Strengthening Class

 Tuesdays 6:00 p.m. - 8:00 p.m.

 The Family Strengthening class provides a step-by-step road map that will help improve the relationship with your teenager.
-Concrete strategies that have proven results are taught by professional counselors and trained volunteers.
+Concrete strategies that have proven results are taught by professionals and trained volunteers.
 The success of the program is due in part to the parent and teen volunteers who offer support from their own experiences.

 Begin to develop group cohesion, participate in activities to get to know one another better.
 Discover reasons for teen misbehavior.
 Break into two groups: One for teens and one for parents and begin to talk about the struggles your family has been experiencing.